Runtime type checking in TypeScript

 - Works fine for type checking within your codebase

-- Doesn’t provide any kind of protection against malformed input (for example, when receiving input from API)
+- Doesn’t provide any kind of protection against malformed external input

 - Isn't designed to express typical input validation constraints (minimum array length, string matching a certain pattern) that are about more than simple type safety